Functions to run the Management Strategy Evaluation (closed-loop simulation) for a specified operating model

 MSE@Misc$extended is a named list with extended data

 (including historical and projection by area), and extended version of

 Logical.
 Check if the specified MPs exist and can be run on

-For simple MPs, running in parallel can actually lead to an increase in computation time, due to the overhead in sending the
+For most MPs, running in parallel can actually lead to an increase in computation time, due to the overhead in sending the

 information over to the cores.
-Consequently, the data-limited MPs in DLMtool and the reference MPs in MSEtool are not run using parallel processing.
+Consequently, by default the MPs will not be run in parallel if